digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[CircleCI](https://circleci.com/)**: CircleCI is a continuous integration and delivery platform that helps teams automate their software development and deployment processes.
 While specific details about an affiliate program for CircleCI are not readily available, they offer a partner program called "CircleCI Technology Partner Program" that allows businesses to integrate their solutions with CircleCI and collaborate on joint marketing efforts.
 Check this https://circleci.com/partners/ for further information on how to join CircleCI partner program.

+1. **[SEO.AI](https://www.google.com/search?q=seo.ai+affiliate+program)**: SEO.ai is AI content writer.
+Their meta tag said "Powerful AI Writer that helps you identify the SEO gaps.
+Keyword research.
+Content generation.
+Optimization.
+All done by AI and integrated with rank".
+As of this update, no affiliate program for this tool.

 ## Contributors 😍

 Many thanks to these contributor: